Abdullah bin Idris

 Idris was known for his contribution in the cultural literary movement in Saudi Arabia.

 He received a diploma from the Riyadh Institute, then his bachelor's degrees from the College of Islamic Law.
 He started his career as an author early, and his book, Contemporary Poets, is considered to be one of the most notable documentations of the history of literature in the Arabian Peninsula, and the symbolism of poetry.

 Career and notable works

 Idris's career revolved around working in several governmental positions.

-In addition, he was the president of the Riyadh Literature Club, a secretary-general of Imam Muhammad bin Saud Islamic University, along with being manager of the culture and publishing department.
+In addition, he was the president of the Riyadh Literature Club, a secretary-general of Imam Muhammad Ibn Saud Islamic University, along with being manager of the culture and publishing department.

 Moreover, he was a member of its scientific council.

-Furthermore, he was editor-in-chief of the newspaper, Daawah, that he started and began publishing in 1965, along with being director general of Islamic Dawah Press Foundation, making him the first Saudi Arabian journalist to merge between the two jobs of journalism and religion.
+Furthermore, he was editor-in-chief of the newspaper Daawah, that he started and began publishing in 1965, along with being director general of Islamic Dawah Press Foundation, making him the first Saudi Arabian journalist to merge between the two jobs of journalism and religion.